Key Takeaways

 How much personal liability coverage do I need for my condo insurance?

-The personal liability protection in your condo insurance policy typically extends to injuries or damage you may cause away from your home.
+The personal liability protection in your condo insurance policy often extends to injuries or damage you may cause away from your home.
 This can include things such as accidentally hurting someone in a pickup basketball game or starting a kitchen fire in a vacation rental.

 If you are found responsible for expenses that exceed your policy’s liability limit, you may have to tap into your retirement savings or other assets to cover the shortfall.

-At minimum, your liability limit should match your net worth plus your mortgage balance.
+At a minimum, your liability limit should match your net worth plus your mortgage balance.
 If you have a high net worth and/or earn a high salary, consider an umbrella policy for additional liability protection.

 It’s also important to know that the personal liability coverage in condo insurance does not cover business activities.
-If you conduct a business in your condo unit, you may need commercial liability insurance.
+If you conduct business in your condo unit, you may need commercial liability insurance.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.